JeanCarletta/HeatHack-Sessions/_sources/community-engagement/who-is-our-community.md

 Think about:

 - Your building's users.
-- Under-served local groups and organisations that understand unmet local needs.
-This might include the local Health and Social Care Partnership and community council.
+- Under-served local groups and organisations or individuals that understand unmet local needs.
 They are likely to be involved in wider community or neighbourhood planning.
+If you aren't sure what to do, you could try contacting your local councillor for advice.
 - Groups providing similar services to the community nearby.
 - Neighbours.
 They might have helpful ideas, want to collaborate, or be impacted in a way that could lead them to raise objections later.

+ Local government and the health service increasingly look to work in partnership with community organisations, for instance, through Health and Social Care Partnerships, and to place services in their premises.
+Think about what's happening in your local area and what your role should be in supporting your local community.
+Engaging with the right people will help you get your future plans right.